 Using the Exported Package

-ThemeBuilder enables application developers to apply the styles to the Telerik and Kendo UI components by using a generated zip package that contains Sass, CSS, and custom font files (only when added to the project).
+ThemeBuilder enables application developers to apply the styles to the Telerik and Kendo UI components by using a generated ZIP package that contains Sass, CSS, and custom font files.

 Exporting